travigd/documentation/server/3.1.0-pre/access-control-lists.md

 ```

 <span class="note--warning">
-You should not copy/paste the uuid in that command line but should generate a new one or not provide one (you will be redirected to a uri with one as described in writing events in the http api)
+You should not copy/paste the UUID in that command line but should generate a new one or not provide one (you will be redirected to a URI with one as described in writing events in the HTTP API).
 </span>

 ```http